 Germination is easy with soapberry trees, fortunately.
 I scarified a bunch of seeds and planted them in little pots this spring and got almost a 100% germination rate.
-Now I’ve got plenty of little trees in my nursery that I’ll be growing and potting up for sale within the next year or so.
-We also have a few tall trees left if anyone wants two or three before they sell out.
+When they’re bigger, they’ll be perfect for planting two or three at a time out in the yard.

 Why do I say two or three?
 Well, like many uncommonly cultivated species, the soapberry needs a mate for pollination.
 Trees come in male, female and hermaphroditic varieties.
 Only females and hermaphrodites will bear soap nuts.
 If you plant three, chances are really good that at least one or two of them will fruit for you.